togwand/nixos/README.md

 #### stale
 Hyprland + shell-manager configuration to enhance my workflow

-TODO:
-1. Keep working on hyprland options and desktop
-2. Fix the zsh options including history and others (do temporary setopt commands for testing behaviours before rebuilds)
+1. Fix the zsh options including history and others (do temporary setopt commands for testing behaviours before rebuilds)
-3. Add vim keys for the zsh menu (check Mental Outlaw's trying zsh video again)
+2. Add vim keys for the zsh menu (check Mental Outlaw's trying zsh video again)
-4. Add highlights, hooks, plugins, better completion and prompt to zsh (finish the configuration)
+3. Add highlights, hooks, plugins, better completion and prompt to zsh (finish the configuration)
-5. Work on the nixvim config (line wrapping, autotabbing/formatting, and keybinds, macros, etc)
+4. Work on the nixvim config (line wrapping, autotabbing/formatting, and keybinds, macros, etc)
-6. Check vimjoyer videos to keep adding to the system
+5. Check vimjoyer videos to keep adding to the system
-7. Change colorscheme and theme of terminal, neovim and make the system match it
+6. Change colorscheme and theme of terminal, neovim and make the system match it
-8. Check the programming language used for my installed pkgs (remove or replace rust ones)
+7. Check the programming language used for my installed pkgs (remove or replace rust ones)

 ## Modules
 Nix overlays, configurations, and more which are toggleable with custom options

 TODO:
+1. Change the options that depend on other programs to be in the same directory as the environment that used the other program (example hyprland uses firefox then move that option and similar ones to the directory of an environment instead of the main hyprland module, only hyprland only options in the hyprland module)
+2. Make options for enable/disable options inside the configuration of modules (ex for minimal iso versus desktop environments)
-1. Test and add more nix options to all modules
+3. Test and add more nix options to all modules

 #### home-manager
 Home-manager configurations for programs and services